Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 After accessing the first row using `.iloc[0]`, `matching_artworks.iloc[0]['Artist']` selects the 'Artist' column from that row.
-This line extracts the artist's name from the first row that matches the gender pattern, effectively identifying the artist who created the artwork with the specified gender description.
+This line extracts the artist's name from the first row that matches the gender pattern, identifying the artist who created the artwork with the specified gender description.

 :::::::::::::::::::::::::::::::::::::::::::::::::::